tlankford87/color-my-world/README.md

 Optimizations

 In the future I plan to add the ability for user accounts, as well as the ability to save custom color palettes and refer back to them at later dates.
 I also want to add the ability to get grayscale color palettes or color palettes that follow a color scheme. i.e. red, blue, purple, and get 5 colors falling within the range of the color scheme.
+Also plan to add the ability to copy the rgb code by clicking on the color palette.
+As well as, the ability to change the background color to dark mode.

 Lessons Learned: